prakash27x/Remote-Command-Executor/readme.md

 ## ⚠️ Important Notes

-* Commands run in the context of the server system (use carefully!).
+* Commands run in the context of the **server system** (use carefully!).
-* Only **one client is handled at a time**.
+* The server supports **multiple clients simultaneously** using threads.
 * Firewall rules might need to be adjusted to allow TCP connections on port 5500.
-* `cmd.exe /c` is used, meaning any Windows shell command should work as if typed in a normal CMD window.
+* `cmd.exe /c` is used, so any Windows shell command should work as if typed in a normal CMD window.

----

-## ⭐ Screenshots (Optional)
+* Make sure to properly close each client by typing `exit` to avoid leaving threads hanging.